google/mtail/docs/designs/poll.md

 support fsnotify, e.g. mipsel (bug in fsnotify) or no kernel support? (using on AIX).

-This design attempts to determine how to support a hy
+This design attempts to determine how to support a hybrid watcher.

-To the best of our ability, users shoud not have to configure poll- or fsnotify-based filesystem watching.
+To the best of our ability, users should not have to configure poll- or fsnotify-based filesystem watching.

 From Linux's inotify(7):